What is a Business Auto Loan?

 - You have to use the vehicle for business purposes.

-- Credit approval might be based on your business credit score rather than personal credit.
+- Credit approval might be based on your business credit score rather than your personal credit.

 Equipment Loan